konstanzer/Ace_versus_Ace/README.md

 <img alt="" src="img/cole.png" width='1000'>

-* Side note: At this point, I seearched for and found a Statcast API at sportradar.com called MLB v7.
-After creating an account and using the interactive API tool, the only output was a 403 error with the message, "developer inactive," so I turned to web scraping. *
+Side note: At this point, I seearched for and found a Statcast API at sportradar.com called MLB v7.
+After creating an account and using the interactive API tool, the only output was a 403 error with the message, "developer inactive," so I turned to web scraping.

 After some research, I found two parameters I needed to add to the beginning and end of the URL in order to output a .csv with details for each pitch.

 `csv?all=true`

 `type=details`

 The other parameters could be filled in with team or season to break the datast up into manageable sizes.
-I estimate all Statcast pitch data since 2015 would be a 1.6 GB database.
+I estimate all Statcast pitch data since 2015 would be a 1.6 GB file.